godds/sotu.co.uk/my_heart_has_a_wish_you_would_not_go/exits.md

 ### Exits

 It's not my choice to be here
-There's been a little mood
+In this bitter little room
 I've never found an exit
 and I doubt I'll find one soon
 I cursed you all for leaving